 How is Corneal Transplant done?

 During traditional corneal transplant surgery, a circular button-shaped, full-thickness section of tissue is removed from the diseased or injured cornea using either a surgical cutting instrument called a trephine.
 A matching size graft from the donor tissue is then positioned and sutured into place.
 The sutures (stitches) remain in place typically for a year or more after surgery.

 Penetrating keratoplasty surgery generally takes one to two hours and most procedures are performed on an outpatient basis, meaning you can go home a short while after the surgery.

 Who can become an eye donor?

 Almost anyone can be an eye donor.
-Unlike organ donation, age and blood type does not affect donor suitability.
-Similarly, donor eye colour and eye sight are not barriers to donation.
+Unlike organ donation, age and blood type do not affect donor suitability.
+Similarly, donor eye colour and eyesight are not barriers when it come to donations.